GeoscienceAustralia/ptha/propagation/SWALS/examples/dispersive/nthmp_BP05/README.md

-# NTHMP test problems 5, dispersive version: Solitary wave on a composite beach
+# NTHMP test problems 5 (dispersive version): Solitary wave on a composite beach

 This problem covers benchmark 5 from the NTHMP test suite, using dispersive solvers.
 The test data and a problem description is available in